davisanc/AzureSecurityLabs/README.md

 5. Just above the main text pane on the Github page, click the **Raw** button to see the unformatted JSON.

 6. Copy and paste the text into a new file in Visual Studio Code.
-In the JSON text, search for all instances of **adminUsername** and **adminPassword** and replace both the property values with your own admin username and passwords, and save the file locally as **n-tier-windows-security-labs.json**.
+In the JSON text, search for all instances of **adminUsername** and **adminPassword** and replace both the property values with your own admin username and passwords, and save the file locally as **n-tier-windows-security-labs.json**. **Make sure you don't use "admin" as default adminUsername or the ARM template won't be deployed**

     Example: